Skip to main content

 6 mentions Positive Neutral Negative

 • “This is an amazing game with the best graphics, soundtracks, and the most realistic gameplay.
-It is definitely worth the money and I think it should be valued even higher, as this is an absolute jewel of a game.
-It shows you the best of the game by letting you experience that you could always be in a worse position, making it much more than just a blacksmith simulator, but a life simulator for a blacksmith in the medieval period.
-This is definitely a recommendation from me!”
+It is definitely worth the money and should be valued even more, as it is an absolute jewel of a game.
+More than just a blacksmith simulator, it is a life simulator for a blacksmith in the medieval period.
+Highly recommended!”

 • “Great soundtrack.”